-- Continuing to support a ban on reproductive cloning of humans in the EU, and globally, due to question marks about the rights and status of a cloned individual (parentage, identity etc.).
+- Continuing to support a ban on reproductive cloning of humans globally due to question marks about the rights and status of a cloned individual (parentage, identity etc.).

 - Artificial human cloning for non-medical or research means should be completely outlawed, punishable by stiff prison sentences.
 Continue a strong licensing regime for all other “legal” types of cloning.

-- Allow the sale of cloned meat and food products (subject to EU regulations and scientific consensus on safety).
+- Allow the sale of cloned meat and food products (subject to scientific consensus on safety).
 Whether it should be labelled or not is another debate, but I don’t see the need for a label.

 - It might also be worthwhile maintaining a genetic database of near-extinct species of animal and plant in Wales, so that they could – theoretically – be reintroduced once the technology’s there.

-Some issues here could be dealt with purely at a Welsh level, some would have to be dealt with at an international level – especially if an independent Wales were a member of the EU.
+Some issues here could be dealt with purely at a Welsh level, some would have to be dealt with at an international level – especially if an independent Wales rejoined the EU.
 Most of it would probably come down to closely monitoring and regulating cloning activities at Welsh universities – again, a continuation of obligations in the Embryology Act.